fieldtrip/website/workshop/natmeg2014/dipolefitting.md

 You can see that the dipoles have moved a little bit from their original location and that they are not symmetric any more.

-Using the dipole locations that we fitted to the rather short time window of the M100, we can estimate the timecourse of activity.
+Using the dipole locations that we fitted to the rather short time window of the M100, we can estimate the time course of activity.
 That is also done using **[ft_dipolefitting](/reference/ft_dipolefitting)**, now using both cfg.nonlinear='no' and cfg.gridsearch='no'.

     cfg = [];
     cfg.latency = 'all';